I image they should be

 This is going to be the

-the respondents did not believe they needed to expand their production for
+the respondents did not believe they needed to expand their production.

 With all the events

-and sporting events in 2020 I believe we will see some growth in the printing
+and sporting events, I believe we will see some growth in the printing

 of sqm’s but maybe the saturation of printers in western Europe is big enough